KoalasinTraffic/KoalasinTraffic.github.io/spd/_tower/beam.md

 The beam and wall towers are the only ones that can't be moved by bosses.

-At level 601, the beam tower will become invulnerable and stun enemies on overlap.
+At level 777, the beam tower will become invulnerable and stun enemies on overlap.

-# Base Stats Before Power Up
+# Base Stats Before Upgrades

 * Cost: $15